APIs, concepts, guides, and more

 🔹 What is PT Motion?

 PT motion is the simplest streaming motion to use because it only requires an array of Positions and Time deltas.
 The controller is responsible for figuring out the velocity, and acceleration for each motion segment.
-MovePT currently supports two types of interpolation: SimplePT and BSpline.
-Other types of motion interpolation are Bessel, Spline, and BSpline2 which can be added by request.
+MovePT currently supports several types of interpolation, as described in Streaming Motion.

 Simple PT Interpolation Output Example

-The PT algorithm is good for very closely spaced points or low accelerations.
+RSIMotionTypePT is good for very closely spaced points (int time) or low accelerations.
 It is a very simple algorithm, requiring very few calculations; therefore, it is fast.
-It works well with low performance motion systems.
 If the points are spaced too far apart, the motion will be rough like shown in the example below.
 The acceleration between each point is instantaneous.
 It is best to keep the point spacing within a few samples.

 Trapezoidal move example: